Posts

 Image

 26th Nov: My First Solo Travel Emotions were running high, but I managed to pack them all into my carry-on bag.
 And of course, who wouldn’t be excited for their first international flight experience?
 I'd never been on a flight longer than 2 hours, so this was a whole new world.
-I kept pinching myself, just to make sure this was real – and yes, it was!
+I kept pinching myself, just to make sure this was real and yes, it was!
 Chennai to Frankfurt, here we go.
 The security check and immigration process were a breeze, and after a quick hour of waiting at the gate, I grabbed some water.
-Then came the best part—boarding the plane through the vestibule.
+Then came the best part boarding the plane through the vestibule.
 It was huge, easily the largest and longest flight I’d ever been on.
 My mission?
 To find my seat.
-And, of course, there it was—my window seat.
+And, of course, there it was my window seat.
 (All 7 flights on this trip had window seats, by the way—lucky me!)
 I could hardly contain my excitement for takeoff.
 I didn’t say it out loud, but there’s something undeniably magical about the moment the plane lifts off, no matter where you're headed.
-10 hours of so...
+10 hours of solo...

 2024: A YEAR THAT REDEFINED ME!